Mr-Gash/econf/README.md

 	if not addon.config.get( "keyboards" ) then ply:PrintMessage( HUD_PRINTTALK, "Nooo!" ) return "" end
 end )
 ```
-In the above, the second argument to econf.setup is the generic "can edit" for the config package.
+In the above, the second argument to econf.setupConfig is the generic "can edit" for the config package.
 The shown function is the default behavior.

 ---